 This strategy can help mitigate a DDoS attack.
 However, implementing this strategy by itself may not stop the attackers; ideally, it should be supported by at least one other measure to curtail and prevent the attack.

 This strategy is mostly implemented by an internet service provider who may get entangled in their internet property’s DDoS attack.
-As a defense mechanism, they can direct all traffic, good and bad, into a black hole.
+As a defence mechanism, they can direct all traffic, good and bad, into a black hole.

 A WAF or, a Web Application Firewall, can be put in between the origin server and the internet to act as a reverse proxy, thereby, preventing malicious traffic from attacking the network server.